EndPointCorp/end-point-blog/2021/08/kubernetes.md

 Now that we've got the database sorted out, let's turn our attention to the app itself.
 As you've seen, Kubernetes runs apps as containers.
 That means that we need images to build those containers.
 A custom web application is no exception.
 We need to build a custom image that contains our application so that it can be deployed into Kubernetes.

-> If you're following along, now would be a good time to download the source code of the web application that we're going to be playing with.
-You can find it on [GitHub](https://github.com/megakevin/end-point-blog-dotnet-5-web-api).

 ## Building the web application image

 The first step for building a container image is writing a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 Since our application is a [Web API](https://dotnet.microsoft.com/apps/aspnet/apis) built using .NET 5, I'm going to use a slightly modified version of the Dockerfile used by [Visual Studio Code](https://code.visualstudio.com/)'s [development container demo for .NET](https://github.com/microsoft/vscode-remote-try-dotnetcore/blob/main/.devcontainer/Dockerfile